Franz Gürtner: Minister of Justice

 reveals a brutality and cruelty in the perpetrators which are totally alien to German sentiment and feeling.
 Such cruelty, reminiscent of oriental sadism cannot be explained or excused by militant bitterness however great.

 On 2 October 1933, Gürtner was made a member of Hans Frank's Academy for German Law at its inaugural meeting.
 Also in 1933, Gürtner came into conflict with one of his subordinates in the Justice Ministry, Roland Freisler, over the issues of Rassenschande (literally: "racial disgrace"), or sexual relationship between an "Aryan" and a "non-Aryan", which Freisler wanted immediately criminalized.
 Gürtner, in a meeting, pointed out many practical difficulties with Freisler's proposal.
 This did not, however, stop the passage of the Nuremberg Laws two years later, criminalizing Rassenschande.

 In June 1934, Gürtner succeeded Hanns Kerrl as Minister of Justice in Prussia in the cabinet of Hermann Göring, thus uniting in a dual mandate the highest positions in the administration of justice in the Reich and the largest German state.
+This portfolio also brought him an ex officio appointment to the Prussian State Council.
 In the weeks following the Night of the Long Knives (30 June 1934), a purge of SA officers and conservative critics of the regime that resulted in perhaps hundreds of executions, he demonstrated his loyalty to the Nazi regime by writing a law that added a legal veneer to the purge.
 Signed into law by both Hitler and Minister of the Interior Wilhelm Frick, the "Law Regarding Measures of State Self-Defense" retroactively legalized the murders committed during the purge.
 Gürtner even quashed some initial efforts by local prosecutors to take legal action against those who carried out the murders.
-As a part of bid to retain a role for the judiciary in the repression of enemies of the state and to protect the rechtsstaat, Gürtner opened the first session of the People's Court on 14 July 1934.
+As a part of bid to retain a role for the judiciary in the repression of enemies of the state and to protect the Rechtsstaat, Gürtner opened the first session of the People's Court on 14 July 1934.
 The People's Court was a special court for trying those accused of being enemies of the state, whose procedures were meant to ensure the conviction of the accused.
 Starting in 1933, Gürtner found himself uneasily attempting to maintain the rule of law in Germany by bending the rules of the laws to suit Hitler, a process that steadily involved him and the rest of the German judiciary into excusing and justifying terror.